ferencberes/ethp2psim/README.md

 print(evaluator.get_report())
 ```

-For a more complex experimental setting see the related [notebook](Experimental.ipynb) that takes approximately 30 minutes to execute.
+For a more complex experimental setting see the related [notebook](Experimental.ipynb) that could take approximately 35-40 minutes to execute.

 ## Documentation